pragmagrid/pragmagrid.github.io/_posts/pragma38/2019-11-02-pragma38-student-presentations.md

 <div class="border38">Contact</div>

-If you have any questions regarding the presentation abstract submission, please contact our Student Presentations Chair: Yoottana Boonpalit (e-mail: oatyootna@gmail.com)
+If you have any questions regarding the presentation abstract submission, please contact our Student Presentations Chair: Yutthana Boonpalit (yutthana.boon@dome.tu.ac.th)